minqwq/pixelart-logo/README.md

 > [!Note]
 >
-> If your requested logo are custom/unreal(not that game engine)
+> If your requested logo are custom/unreal(not that game engine)/is your personal logo
 > That will be in the "_customlogo" folder

 # QA